commercial calculation exercises bac pro commerce pdf | 9 Exercises

 4. What would be the selling price excluding tax for a 20% improvement in the unit margin?

-5. Analyze how this price increase can influence the position of “InnovTech Solutions” on the market.
+5. Analyze how this price increase may influence the position of "InnovTech Solutions" in the market.

 Proposed correction: